Lord Ian Blair

 He was a police officer for 35 years and served as Commissioner of the Metropolitan Police in London ('Scotland Yard') from 2005 to 2008.
 He led the Met through the London bombings of 2005.
 One of his particular interests during this period was the relationship between the police and faith communities.

-He is also a trustee of Shakespeare's Globe Theatre and of the Michael Sieff Foundation, as well as being patron of a number of small charities.
+He is also Chair of Helen and Douglas House in Oxford, the world's first hospice specifically for children and a trustee of the Michael Sieff Foundation, as well as being patron of a number of small charities.
 He writes, lectures and broadcasts in the UK, the US, the Middle East and India.

 His latest book, Policing Controversy, was published in 2009.